-They say that there is no such thing as bad publicity.
-In my experience, attention is complicated and the desire to obtain it can be problematic.
-From our early years as babies we demand so much attention from our parents purely for survival.
-This need for attention keeps following us during our life.
-Like a lot of things in life, the amount of attention we give and receive needs to be balanced.
+They say that there is no such thing as bad publicity - that any attention is good attention.
+In my experience, it’s not that simple.
+Attention is complicated and the desire to obtain it can be problematic.
+When we are babies, we demand our parent’s attention for survival.
+This instinct follows us through life.
+As we grow older, it becomes important to balance the amount of attention we give and receive - how you behave is up to you.

 If nobody pays you any attention at all, you will have no power to communicate your ideas and needs and this will certainly lead to insecurity.
 On the other hand, too much attention can result in an uncomfortable loss of privacy.
 Striking the right balance is crucial.

 When I was a teenager, I used to equate attention with popularity and having a lot of friends.
 I realized, though, that certain kinds of attention can be harmful.
 Attention from the wrong person can spell trouble, while attention from the right person can lead to positive relationships and friendships.